Tony Pulis: Style of management

 "It's simple.
 If I own an English club, which I don't and which I'd never do, I'd sign Tony Pulis.
 It's as simple as that.
 It's a guarantee to achieve what the club wants.

 He never managed a club that wants to be champions.
 He never managed a club that wants a top four place.
 He's always managed clubs who want to survive and who want stability, and he's mathematic: what the club wants, he gives.

 His record is absolutely amazing, and he does what some people don't understand -- but I do -- and what other people sometimes don't rate, but I do.
 Which is the relation between what the manager wants and what the team is.

 Tony's teams are exactly what he wants, exactly what he prepares a team to be.
 This is the most difficult thing in football.
 Philosophy is a beautiful thing but football is more than that.
 Tony is a great example of that."

 — —José Mourinho on Pulis in May 2015.

-Pulis has a reputation within the game for achieving solid results on small budgets and also maintains the proud record of never being relegated as a player, coach or manager.
+Pulis has a reputation within the game for achieving solid results on small budgets and also maintains the record of never being relegated as a player, coach or manager.
 Throughout his managerial career Pulis has used the long ball style of play, and been known for placing an emphasis on defence and utilising set-pieces to pose a goal threat.
 He has a reputation for securing safety for struggling clubs, giving him a "Red Adair" type image which he finds frustrating.

-Stoke City chairman Peter Coates stated that Pulis had studied, and was influenced by, Italian styles of play, saying: "The so-called Catenaccio defensive system interested him and the Italians haven't done too badly, have they, with their four World Cups?".
+Stoke City chairman Peter Coates stated that Pulis had studied, and was influenced by, Italian styles of play, saying: "The so-called Catenaccio defensive system interested him and the Italians haven't done too badly, have they, with their four World Cups?"